Stroman, Gurriel lead Blue Jays over Red Sox 6-1

 Tellez went 2 for 3 with a double, single and intentional walk.
 In seven games against the Red Sox this season, he’s batting .423 (11 for 26) with five homers and nine RBIs.

-“He’s been killing us,” Red Sox manager Alex Cora said before the game.
+“He’s been killing us,” Cora said before the game.

 BACK SOON